 Fishermen will be an integral part of both MPA designation and management.
-Meaningful engagement and information flow is imperative to the success of MPA policy and objectives.
-Seafish is currently helping industry to collaborate with MPA work, but in order to ensure that marine biodiversity receives the best level of protection, the fishing communities and fishermen themselves have to be committed to the cause.
+Meaningful engagement and information flow is imperative to the success of WAG's MPA policy and objectives.
+Seafish is currently helping the UK industry to collaborate with MPA work, but in order to ensure that marine biodiversity receives the best level of protection, the fishing communities and fishermen themselves have to be committed to the cause.

-Winning the hearts and minds of fishermen will take time, but by nurturing industry's green endeavours and avoiding acrimonious fishing / NCA disputes that have tarnished relations and led to disillusionment and distrust, then our task of delivering the Government's vision for the marine environment of a 'Clean, safe, healthy, productive and biologically diverse oceans and seas' will be made easier.
+Winning the hearts and minds of fishermen will take time, but by nurturing industry's green endeavours and avoiding acrimonious fishing / environmental disputes that have tarnished relations and led to disillusionment and distrust, then our task of delivering WAG's vision for the marine environment: 'Our seas will be clean, support vibrant economies and healthy and functioning ecosystems will be made easier.

-We hope that these comments are useful and we look forward to continuing working with Defra, Natural England other Government agencies on MPA policy, designation and management, and helping the industry engage and support this unprecedented plan to protect marine biodiversity.
+We hope that these comments are useful and we look forward to continuing working with WAG and CCW on MPA policy, designation and management, and helping the industry engage and support this unprecedented plan to protect marine biodiversity.
 Should you have any questions please do not hesitate to contact either Phil MacMullen or Mark Gray.